Greatest Common Factor

 One of the most useful things is when we want to simplify a fraction:

-Earlier we found that the Common Factors of 12 and 30 were 1, 2, 3 and 6, and so the Greatest Common Factor is 6.
+Earlier we found that the Common Factors of 12 and 30 are 1, 2, 3 and 6, and so the Greatest Common Factor is 6.

-So the largest number we can divide both 12 and 30 evenly by is 6, like this:
+So the largest number we can divide both 12 and 30 exactly by is 6, like this:

 The Greatest Common Factor of 12 and 30 is 6.